 - Inability to perform household chores or care for children

-- Loss of society and ability to engage in activities with the spouse the couple enjoyed before the injury
+- Loss of society and the ability to engage in activities with the spouse that the couple enjoyed before the injury

 - Loss of assistance, care, and protection